folio-org/okapi/README.md

-# sling
+# okapi
-Sling core and modules
+Okapi core and modules

 Java 8 and Apache Maven 3 are required for compilation.
 The test suite must be able to bind to ports 9130 thru 9134 to succeed.